16 free or cheap kids' book tricks

 There are now 50 of the tiny hutch-sized libraries in front gardens, playgrounds, phone boxes and bus shelters across the UK.
 For more details, see MSE Rhiannon's Little Free Library blog.

-Those of course, if you do decide to borrow books at the moment, it's advisable to clean and disinfect them - see the Government's latest coronavirus info.
+Of course, if you do decide to borrow books at the moment, it's advisable to clean and disinfect them – see the Government's latest coronavirus info.

 My friend Krystyna runs a tiny cheery yellow library from her front garden: